-11. (1) A service provider must?

-- (a) before he, she or it enters into a contract with any person, body or organization for the provision of a telecommunication service to such person, body or organization? - (i) in the case of a person, require from such person his or her full names, residential, business or postal address and identity number; or - (ii) in the case of a body or organization, require from such body or organization its business name and address and, if registered as such in terms of any law, its registration number; and - (iii) any such other information as the service provider deems necessary; and - (b) ensure that proper records of? - (i) the information referred to in paragraph (a) and, where applicable, any change in such information which is brought to the attention of the service provider; and - (ii) the number allocated to the customer, are kept.

-- (2) A service provider must provide the Police Service, the Defence Force, the Agency, the Service or the Directorate with such information regarding a customer, as may be required by an officer or member referred to in section 3(1)(a), (b), (c) or (d) to perform the functions and exercise the powers authorized by law. - (3) The obligation in terms of subsection (2) includes the provision of the information referred to in subsection (1)(a) in respect of a customer? - (a) with whom or which the service provider concerned has entered into a contract for the provision of a telecommunication service; or - (b) to whom or which a pre-paid telecommunication service is provided, if such information of such customer is available.
+- 11. (1) A service provider must- - (a) before he, she or it enters into a contract with any person, for the provision of a telecommunication service to such person- - (i) in the case of a natural person, require from such person his or her full names, residential, business or postal address and identity number; or - (ii) in the case of a corporation or any other organisation, require from such 30 corporation or organisation its business name and address and, if registered as such in terms of any law, its registration number; and - (iii) any such other information as the service provider deems necessary; and - (b) ensure that proper records of- (i) the information referred to in paragraph (a) and, where applicable, any 35 change in such information which is brought to the attention of the service provider; and - (ii) the number allocated to the person, - (2) A service provider must provide the Police Service, the Defence Force, the 40 Agency, the Service or the Directorate with such information regarding a customer, as may be required by an officer or member referred to in section 3(1)(a), (b), (c) or (d), to perform the functions and exercise the powers authorised by law. - (3) The obligation in terms of subsection (2) includes the provision of the information referred to in subsection (1)(a) in respect of a person- - (a) with whom the service provider concerned has entered into a contract for the provision of a telecommunication service; or - (b) to whom a pre-paid telecommunication service is provided, if such information is available.